Best Affordable Pet Insurance Plans (2022 Review)

 One factor for pricing for gender did not come about until just a couple of years ago, yet research shows that males are somewhat more likely to be seen by a veterinarian than their female counterparts.
 And why?
 Could it be hormonal?
 Their personality types?
 Difference in size?
 Odds are, it is a combination of all those things.

 Neuter or Spay Status

 On that note, we’ve noticed reductions in risk for neutered or spayed pets.
 While we are completely aware that many responsible pet owners choose not to alter their furry pals, it is a fact that spayed females cannot get uterine infections, just as neutered males cannot get testicular cancer.
-As there might be some behavioral elements to the risk related to in-tact pets, all of us can agree that having an animal “fixed” will mean one less thing to insure.
+As there might be some behavioral elements to the risk related to in-tact pets, we all agree that having an animal “fixed” will mean one less thing to insure.

 Here’s some positive news: your animal’s coverage will not decrease as she or he ages.
-Your 12-year-old Shepherd will still have the same payouts and coverage he did when he was a 5-year-old or puppy.
+Your 12-year-old Shepherd will still have the same payouts and coverage he did when he was a five-year-old or puppy.

 Here’s the bad news: your rates will increase.
 Sometimes an older dog who was healthy for almost all of his 12 years could have quite a few medical bills in his last couple of years.
 With that increased price came an increased risk that most senior pet owners are usually familiar with.
 The premium likely will reflect this risk.